Setup

 Create a new database

-supastarter uses Prisma as an ORM (database access layer).
-This means you can use any database supported by Prisma, including PostgreSQL, MySQL and MongoDB.
+supastarter uses Prisma as the default ORM (database access layer).
+This means you can use any database supported by Prisma, including PostgreSQL, MySQL and SQLite.
 You can find all supported databases here.

 Before creating a new supastarter project, make sure to have created a new database and have the connection string ready.
 For example when using PostgreSQL, the connection string will look something like this: